riscv-steel/riscv-steel/docs/source/software-guide.md

 You can add as many source files to the project as you want.
 The Makefile was written so that all `*.c` source files you add to the project get automatically compiled when you run `make`.

-To make it easier to develop your application, RISC-V Steel SoC IP API provides function calls to configure and control the SoC IP.
+To make it easier to develop your application, RISC-V Steel API provides function calls to configure and control the SoC IP.
 [Check it out](#rvsteel-api-reference) for more information.

 <h4>4.
 Build your application.</h4>

 Run `make` from the project root folder to build your application and generate a memory initialization file.
 A successfull build output is similar to this:

 ```
-Building RISC-V Steel SoC IP API: ok.
+Building RISC-V Steel API: ok.
 Making my_app.o: ok.
 Making srcfile1.o: ok.
 Making srcfile2.o: ok.